 As we think about this, please remember that the liabilities are netted out of the asset value as liabilities indicate claims on the assets and therefore the entire asset is not available to the shareholders.

-Finding Value Stocks: Low Price to Book Filters
+Finding Value Stocks: Low Price to Book Ratio Filters

-One of the rules of thumb to find value stocks is to look for stocks with the P/B ratio of under 1.
+One of the rules of thumb to find value stocks is to look for stocks with a P/B ratio of under 1.
 This means you can purchase the stock (or the business) for less than its net worth.
-This is a good benchmark to start with, but should be examined further to establish the correct valuation.
+This is a good benchmark to start with but should be examined further to establish the correct valuation.

-As value investors, it is our job to review the assets of the company and come to our own independent judgement of the book value.
+As value investors, it is our job to review the assets of the company and come to our independent judgment of the book value.